Globalization is defined as the free flow and movement of people, ideas, information, and goods across borders.

 More Employment Opportunities for Individuals in a Globalized World

 In today’s globalized world, there are multiple employment opportunities for individuals.
 To explain this fact, we see that multiple multi-national companies are working with their branches installed across the borders.
 These companies employ manpower from third-world countries.
 Thus, those who couldn’t find jobs in local companies or in other public sectors get better employment opportunities.

-Moreover, today people also find opportunities to find lucrative jobs across the borders.
+Moreover, today people also find opportunities to find lucrative jobs across borders.
 For instance, the report says that 2.7 million Pakistani expatriates are living in Saudi Arabia and working there.
-It is entirely due to the globalized world that these Pakistani got a chance of better living.
+It is entirely due to the globalized world that these Pakistani got a chance to better living.

-Moreover, educated people also find better opportunities for better employment across the borders.
+Moreover, educated people also find better opportunities for better employment across borders.

 Thus, with enhanced employment opportunities, globalization can actually lift people out of poverty.

 Market Competition keeps the Prices Down